hujhax/austin-improv-wiki/Troupes/Southern Hospitality's Cardboard Coffin.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Plucky Southerners explore the subtle truths in life.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Plucky Southerners explore the subtle truths in life.
 Every action has unintended consequences.
-Hilarity ensues.</blockquote>
+Hilarity ensues.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Each scene takes something that is true about the previous scene and explores what else would be true as a consequence.
-Scenes are edited without sweep edits.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Each scene takes something that is true about the previous scene and explores what else would be true as a consequence.
+Scenes are edited without sweep edits.

 ## History
 They played one Cagematch on 8/7/10.